 Animal Stewardship Policy

 Hormel Foods is dedicated to doing things the right way in everything we do.
 That includes our animal stewardship practices.
-To maintain our high standards, we have developed the following principles to guide our care and handling procedures for all species of animals.
+To maintain our high standards, we have developed the following principles to guide our animal care and handling procedures.

-- Every animal in our care will be provided a balanced and nutritious diet and water.
+- All farms will provide a balanced and nutritious diet and water.

 - A safe and humane environment will be furnished for every animal throughout its life, including minimizing stress, managing social needs and controlling temperature.